sebnitu/HorizontalNav/README.md

 5) That's it!
 Your navigation never looked so good :)

+## But wait, can't I just do this effect using `display: table`?

+Yes, you totally can!
+And if you don't need to support IE7 then that is the best way that I've found to create this effect.
+And that's exactly what this plugin uses to create the effect for modern browsers.
+But if you **DO** need to support IE7, this plugin is a great polyfill for you.
+Thanks to [hitsthings](https://github.com/hitsthings) for bringing this issue up :)

 ## I can't figure out how this works.
 Is this thing broken?